seas-yoselyn/BC_Nexus/Create the Input Datafiles/ReadMe_CofigurationFileForCLEWsy.md

 ```
 # Hardcoded Typical Values
 ## Evapotranspiration
 Values for water balances for other land uses.
 Typical values may not require frequent changes.
-Values given in this sample were taken from the *Bolivia model by Abhishek Shivakumar.*
+Values given in this sample were taken from the *Bolivia model by Abhishek Shivakumar et al 2021* [[1]](#1).
 ```
 EvapotranspirationPercentPRCOtherLandUse: {
   BAR: 0.773,